-Having made appearances on Dutch national TV, Bulgarian National Radio, NPR and BBC 1, she has captivated audiences worldwide.
-You will find her contented busking on the streets, playing for dance and music festivals, playing sold out venues like the 9:30 club, Irving Plaza or the 100 Club, in your living room or local public library.
-She loves a pure acoustic sound, but also persues experimental projects using electronics to process the upright bass.
-After years of travel and immersion in music communities all over the country and world, she resides in southern California where she does remote recording, studio work, teaches and performs.
+Having made appearances on Dutch national TV, Bulgarian National Radio, NPR and BBC 1, she has reaches worldwide.
+You will find her contented busking on the streets, playing dance and music festivals, sold out venues like the 9:30 club, Irving Plaza, 1st Ave or the 100 Club, in your living room or local public library.
+She is confident to have played in some of the weirdest and most obscure settings imaginable.

 Through her travels with many bands (Blato Zlato, Vera Sola, Fentress, Heidi Burson Band, Cowan/Hoffnar Duo,VaNa MaZi...) as well as picking up gigs with locals as she goes, Janie has found her voice in the healing properties of drone bass.
 She is most happy when she is able to drone a D for hours in a dynamic group.
 In recent years she has been grateful to participate and perform for festivals through the EEFC (Eastern-European Folk Camps) and the MACC (Mexican American Cultural Center) sharing and learning international folk traditions.
 She has immersed herself in and pursues the studies of music from Ethiopia, South Africa, Brazil, Cuba, Mexico, Argentina, American folk, European Classical, the Middle East, the Balkans, Sephardim and America's Soul, psych and songwriting traditions.